 - in the seamless integration of existing ecosystems and those created by the digital platforms as a further sales channel

 SEEBURGER thus supports Mechanical Engineering through analysis, conception, definition of the company-specific platform strategy and the underlying range of products and services in order to develop the potential of the platform economy for their own company and build up a platform-based business model.
+Learn in detail about the possible uses of APIs in mechanical and plant engineering along the entire value chain in the article API Integration and API Management in Mechanical and Plant Engineering, and, about the key to modern supply chain communication in mechanical and plant engineering.

 In addition, with the Business Integration Suite and central integration platform, SEEBURGER ensures standardised exchange of information, data security and integrity between the user (customer), partner and operator of digital platforms.